Renting a Property

 - Gardens and patio should be free from weeds and lawns cut.
 Hedges and bushes should be trimmed were necessary.

 - No rubbish should be left on the premises, except in the wheelie bin.
-Wheelie bins should be left on street for collection.
+Wheelie bins should be left on street for collection with the proper contents left in each.
+Charges will apply if works are required from us to properly recycle these items.

 - All sets of keys must be returned.
 Internal keys for cupboards, windows or keys for garages, sheds or outbuilding should be left inside the property.